OpenCageData/opencagedata-misc-docs/query-formatting.md

 Better: `Trierer Straße 15, 99423, Weimar, Deutschland`

-**2. Send us only places!
+**2. Send us only places/addresses!
 This might sound obvious, but we often see people geocoding lists of addresses - including the name of the resident or complex company names.
 That just confuses things.**

 Not Good: `Herr Mustermann, Trierer Straße 15, 99423, Weimar, Deutschland`